HEXRD/hexrdgui-docs/docs/configuration/materials.md

 1. To view information about each available reflection
 2. To show/hide the reflection for powder overlays
+3. To select reflections to use in calibration methods
-3. To select reflections to use in various steps in the [HEDM workflow](../hedm/indexing.md)
+4. To select reflections to use in various steps in the [HEDM workflow](../hedm/indexing.md)

+Shift-click can be used to select multiple rows simultaneously, and ctrl-click may be used to add/remove individual rows.
+The rows may also be sorted by clicking on the various columns at the top.

 If a [powder overlay](overlays.md#powder-overlays) is visible for the selected material, then only the reflections corresponding to the selected rows will be drawn.

-Shift-click can be used to select multiple rows simultaneously, and ctrl-click may be used to add/remove individual rows.
+These HKL selections also determine which HKLs are used for the various calibration methods.

+In the columns of the table, |F|² is the structure factor, and Iₚ is the powder intensity.
+They are both normalized so that the maximum is 100.

+Setting the min d-spacing in the [materials panel](#materials-panel) will affect the number of rows in the reflections table.
+If an HKL falls below the `Min d-spacing (computed)`, it will not be displayed in the table at all.
+If an HKL falls below the `Min d-spacing (displayed)`, it will appear in the table, but it will be grayed out and not selectable.

 ### General Settings